Losant/losant-rest-ruby/README.md

 Resource wrapper for the actions to authenticate as a User or as a Device.

 *   [dashboard](docs/dashboard.md)
-Resource wrapper for actions that are preformed on a single Dashboard.
+Resource wrapper for actions that are performed on a single Dashboard.

 *   [dashboards](docs/dashboards.md)
 Resource wrapper for actions that are performed on Dashboard collections.